Mount Toubkal Winter

 You may have clothing systems that best suit your own preferences.
 The general idea is to be equipped with shell layers for wind and precipitation, insulating layers for temperatures down to perhaps -10 or even -15, base and mid layers for layering flexibilty and good quality boots with compatible crampons.

-Whilst it could be below 10 on the summit, it could also be plus 20 or more with strong UV in the valley as we approach the refuge in the afternoon.
+Whilst it could be below 10 on the summit of Mount Toubkal in winter, it could also be plus 20 or more with strong UV in the valley as we approach the refuge in the afternoon.
 It is likely therefore that you will leave the refuge in the morning with maybe a trekking trousers and over-trousers, base layer, warm mid-layer, soft-shell, warm jacket, windproof layer, two hats and thick gloves.
-By the time you return in the early afternoon you are likely to be wearing just thin trekking trousers, thin long sleeved base layer top, sun hat and sun glasses with everything else stuffed into your daysack.
+By the time you return in the early afternoon you are likely to be wearing just thin trekking trousers, thin long sleeved base layer top, sun hat and sun glasses with everything else stuffed into your day sack.

 Our Mount Toubkal winter trip has been planned by experienced mountain professionals to give you the maximum from your week away in Morocco, including: